Mass Effect: Andromeda: Reception

-Numerous publications praised Mass Effect: Andromeda for its larger-scale visuals and an immersive atmosphere with a lot of exploration and content, such as PC Gamer, which wrote that the game looked "stunning" and that the Frostbite engine rendered environments at a scale that previous Mass Effect games could not match.
-GameSpot remarked that the game's worlds were "breathtaking to behold and exciting to explore", but also noted that there were too many repetitive, inconsequential quests that felt like "padding".
+Numerous publications praised Mass Effect: Andromeda for its larger-scale visuals and an immersive atmosphere with a lot of exploration and content, such as PC Gamer, which wrote that the game looked "stunning" and the Frostbite engine rendered environments at a scale that previous Mass Effect games could not match.
+GameSpot remarked that the game's worlds were "breathtaking to behold and exciting to explore", but also noted there were too many repetitive, inconsequential quests which felt like "padding".
 RPGamer observed that the game's atmosphere was enhanced by its score, which they felt complemented the setting with either a "spacey background" or something more "rousing", as required.
-Trusted Reviews noted that the alien worlds were detailed and busier to make it significantly more atmospheric thanks to improved geometry complexity, higher resolution shadows, and better quality horizon-based ambient occlusion.
+Trusted Reviews noted that the alien worlds were detailed and busier to make it significantly more atmospheric due to improved geometry complexity, higher resolution shadows, and better quality horizon-based ambient occlusion.
 Ruined Chapel also noted that the atmosphere had a sense of freedom, exploration and adventure, with a universe of countless stories and an epic feel, while IGN felt the energetic combat and fantastic sound effects contribute to a potent sci-fi atmosphere.

 Many reviewers criticized Mass Effect: Andromeda for its technical issues.
 Writing for Electronic Gaming Monthly, Ray Carsillo described the game as "broken" and recalled instances where it came to a halt, particularly during driving sequences.
 Character facial animations were often referenced as part of the problem, with Game Revolutions Aron Garst reflecting, "Andromeda is full of bugs and technical oddities.
 From the freaky facial animations to the entire screen turning a lime shade of green for a few minutes, many things went wrong during my playthrough."
 In an otherwise positive review, Game Informer noted that technical glitches were plentiful, which hindered the game's playability.
 Some outlets felt that animation glitches, model issues, and poor graphical fidelity were most apparent during the game's cinematic romance scenes in particular.